-As a Planning Technician on SBC’s Climate & Energy team, Meredith Anderson works to help communities in the Sierra Nevada prepare for the impacts of climate change through the development of greenhouse gas emissions inventories and climate planning strategies.
+As a Project Manager on SBC’s Climate & Energy team, Meredith Anderson works to help communities in the Sierra Nevada mitigate and prepare for the impacts of climate change through different climate planning strategies.

 Originally from the Chicago area, Meredith has been living and working in the Tahoe region since 2018.
 She is a graduate of Santa Clara University and holds a B.S. in Environmental Science, specializing in Water, Energy, and Technology, and a minor in Political Science.
-Most recently, she worked as a Program Associate for California’s Statewide Energy Efficiency Collaborative through ICLEI – Local Governments for Sustainability and before that as a CivicSpark Fellow with the Sierra Nevada Alliance and the City of South Lake Tahoe, working on energy efficiency and climate planning efforts.
+Prior to joining the SBC team, she worked as a Program Associate for California’s Statewide Energy Efficiency Collaborative through ICLEI – Local Governments for Sustainability and before that as a CivicSpark Fellow with the Sierra Nevada Alliance and the City of South Lake Tahoe, where she worked on energy efficiency and climate planning efforts.

 Growing up around lakes in the Midwest and Canada, Meredith gained an appreciation for outdoor recreation and the natural environment.
-Meredith lives in South Lake Tahoe, where she enjoys kayaking, camping, biking, skiing, exploring the beautiful Sierra Nevada, and getting outside with her dog, Hudson.
+Meredith lives in South Lake Tahoe, where she enjoys getting out on the lake and into the mountains, working on embroidery projects, and cooking for friends.

 Blogs by Meredith Anderson

 A Lesson in not Taking the Sierra for Granted

 It’s important to play in the Sierra as well as work to protect it.
 In the following blog, SNEW Project Manager Meredith Anderson shares the challenges of recovering from an injury that kept her off the slopes this spring, and how her work at SBC in part inspired her motivation to get out of her home office and back into the mountains.